Israel Shenker

-Israel Shenker, (Jan.
-6, 1925 - June 9, 2007) was a reporter for Time Magazine and The New York Times, a prolific interviewer, and an author of numerous books about language, lexicography, and Jewish life.
+Israel Shenker (January 6, 1925 – June 9, 2007) was an American reporter for Time Magazine and The New York Times.
+He was an author of numerous books about language, lexicography, and Jewish life.

 Life

-Shenker was born in Philadelphia on Jan.
-6, 1925.
-Shenker enrolled at the University of Pennsylvania for college but interrupted his studies to serve with the Army Air Corps in World War II.
-Following his military service, he returned to Penn and completed his bachelor's degree in philosophy in 1947.
+Shenker was born in Philadelphia on January 6, 1925.
+Shenker enrolled at the University of Pennsylvania (UPenn) for college but interrupted his studies to serve with the Army Air Corps in World War II.
+Following his military service, he returned to UPenn and completed his bachelor's degree in philosophy in 1947.
 Shenker then studied briefly at the Sorbonne in Paris before embarking on his career as a journalist.
 In 1951 Shenker married Mary Sagman, with whom he had two children named Susie and Mark.
 Following his retirement from journalism, the couple moved to Mary Shenker's native Scotland, where he continued to write.
 After her death in 2005 he moved to Israel, where his daughter lived.
 He died in Israel in 2007.